AlsalehA7/Robot-Arm-Controller/README.md

 The includes/direction.php handles the submittion of the value of the active direction to the database.

 controller.sql is the extracted database from phpMyAdmin used for the tasks.

+Receptionist.JSON contains an IBM Watson assistant custom made to respond to inquiries about the controller.

 - Abdullah Alsaleh
 - KFUPM ID: 201637180